The Strike

 20

-June Happy Hour
+June Filmmaker Happy Hour

 Tajianna Okechukwu is an Actor & Filmmaker in the Bay Area.
 She obtained a double degree in Acting and Film & TV Studies from Azusa Pacific University.
 Her artistic repertoire spans commercials, theatrical performances, and captivating short films, where she not only takes center stage but also assumes the roles of producer and director on local short films and music videos.
 Tajianna has worked largely as a Production Assistant for different well-renowned studios such as Amazon, Marvel, and A24.